section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

 - **Independent Work**

-  Serverless computing allow the development teams to work independently with minimal interference and delays.
+  Serverless computing allows the development teams to work independently with minimal interference and delays.
 This is because each model is treated as a separate function.
 The function can be invoked at any time without disrupting the other parts of the system.

   Also, developers can apply changes, work on development or even execute the deployment independently.